johannesjo/super-productivity/README.md

        height="50" />
 </a>

-Organize your daily tasks in one place while making time tracking a lot less annoying.
-Super Productivity is a ToDo List / Time Tracker / Personal Jira Task Manager for Linux, MacOS and Windows aimed at reducing the time you spend with repetitive tasks and to provide you with a place to collect all the information you need to do your job.
+Super Productivity is an advanced todo list app with integrated [Timeboxing](https://en.wikipedia.org/wiki/Timeboxing) and time tracking capabilities.

 <p align="center"><a href="https://app.super-productivity.com">:globe_with_meridians: Open Web App</a> or <a href="https://github.com/johannesjo/super-productivity/releases">:computer: Download</a></p>

 ## :heavy_check_mark: Features

-- **Plan, track & summarize**.
+- **Keep organized and focused!** Plan and categorize your tasks using sub tasks, projects and tags and color code them as needed.
+- Use **timeboxing** and **track your time**.
 Create time sheets and work summaries in a breeze to easily export them to your company's time tracking system.
+- Helps you to **establish healthy & productive habits**:
+  - A **break reminder** reminds to you, when it's time to step away.
+  - The **anti-procrastination feature** helps you gain perspective, when you really need to.
+  - Need some extra focus?
+A **pomodoro timer** is also always at hand.
+  - **Collect personal metrics** to see, which of your work routines need adjustments.
 - Integrate with **Jira**, **GitHub**, **GitLab** and **OpenProject**.
 Auto import tasks assigned to you, plan the details locally, automatically create worklogs and get notified right away, when something changes.
-- Organize your project's data.
-Create **notes**, attach **files** or create **bookmarks** for links, files and even commands and have it all out of the way, once you're ready for the weekend.
+- Attach context information to tasks and projects.
+Create **notes**, attach **files** or create **project level bookmarks** for links, files and even commands.
-- Helps you to **establish healthy habits**.
-A break timer reminds to you, when it's time to step away.
-You also can collect personal metrics for yourself to see, which of your work routines need adjustments.
-- Stuck and procrastinating?
-No problem!
-Super Productivity's **anti procrastination** feature helps you to reconsider your options and a **pomodoro timer** is also always at hand.
-- Super Productivity **does NOT collect any data** and there are no user accounts or registration.
-It's **free** and **open source** and always will be.
+- Super Productivity **respects your privacy** and **does NOT collect any data** and there are no user accounts or registration. **You decide where you store your data!**
+- It's **free** and **open source** and always will be.

 And much more!